wiseman-timelord/CleanCode-Py/README.md

 # ScriptClean

 ### Status:
-Since the revisit, there have been issues, I have stopped other projects to work on it.
+Under development - Since the revisit, there have been issues...
+- Issue with rules not being applied correctly after map upgrade, now requires reworking rules system
+- Improvement of display needed, processing of scripts needs to be in its own separated text section.

 ### Updated - 2023/09/28
 - ScriptClean now supports, Python, Batch, Powershell and Mql5, and identifies some amount of syntax for each.